 After a persuasive road victory over playoff-bound Pac-12 champion Washington , the Trojans are sharper than they've been since coach Pete Carroll's last trip to the Rose Bowl eight years ago - also to face Penn State.
 USC will also reap the usual benefits from being at home during bowl week before playing at the venerable stadium 14 miles from campus.

 ''(USC) is obviously one of the more storied and historic programs in college football,'' Franklin said. ''Very similar to a Penn State, just on a different coast.''

-Here are some more things to know about a rare Jan.
+Here are more things to know about a rare Jan.
 2 edition of the Rose Bowl: